Shareholders Meeting

 Agenda Approval rate

-No.1 Approval of audited financial statements for FY2023, including Statements of Financial Position, Statements of Profit or Loss, Statements of Appropriation of Retained Earnings 99.10%
+No.1 Approval of audited financial statements for FY2024, including Statements of Financial Position, Statements of Profit or Loss, Statements of Appropriation of Retained Earnings 98.7%

-※ Shares present: The total number of common shares with voting rights represented at the opening of the meeting (Agenda No.1).
+※ Shares present and attendance rate: Based on the total number of common shares with voting rights represented at the opening of the meeting (Agenda No.1)

 (Relevant laws and regulations may cause the number of common shares with voting rights to differ for each resolution, which may affect the number of voting shares available for each resolution.)